LDSSA/batch7-students/guides/Windows_Subsystem_for_Linux_Installation_Guide_for_Windows_10.md

 ![start](../media/os_build.png)

-## Install the Windows Subsystem for Linux
+## 2. Prepare Windows for WSL installation

 Before installing any Linux distributions for WSL, you must ensure that the `Windows Subsystem for Linux` optional feature is enabled: